Updated 23.2.2023

 Contractual risks

-Wärtsilä places strong emphasis on having project management competences, proper technical assessment controls, proper time schedule and cost controls, supplier approval routines, and internal training programmes in place.
-With these measures, Wärtsilä aims to ensure the quality of its contractual obligations during execution, and the upfront identification of specific risks and opportunities.
+Wärtsilä places strong emphasis on having project management competences, proper technical assessment controls, time schedule and cost controls, supplier approval routines, and internal training programmes in place.
+With these measures, Wärtsilä aims to ensure the quality and performance of its contractual obligations during execution, and the upfront identification of specific risks and opportunities.

 Risk of non-compliance, corruption, and fraud